solarlabsteam/cosmos-transactions-bot/README.md

 Give the app the `chat:write` scope and add the integration to a channel by typing `/invite <bot username>` there.
 After that, run the program with `--slack-token <token> --slack-chat <channel name>`.

+## Labels

+You can add a label to specific wallets, so when a tx is done where the wallet is participating at, there'll be a label in the notification sent by this app.
+Check the Slack image at the beginning of this README to see how it looks like.

+To set it up, you'll need a few things:

+1. In the app config, set `labels-config` - a path to the `.toml` file where all the labels are stored and persistent.
+2. Then you'll need to configure an app to handle commands.

+### Configuring Slack app for handling labels

+1. Create a Slack app, write down a signing secret for it somewhere
+2. Set up `slack-signing-secret` in config with this value.
+Maybe set `slack-listen-address` to override the address Slack slash commands handler is listening to.
+3. Make sure that the Slack slash handler is accessible from the outside (you can open `http://<your-server-IP-or-address>:<slack-handler-listening-port>/slash` and if it returns an error and not a connection reset/timeout, it's good)
+4. Create a slash command, the one used for listing aliases (`/list-aliases` by default, you can override it in settings).
+Specify the address above as commands handler.
+5. Do the same for adding alias handler command(`/set-alias` by default) and clearing alias command (`/clear-alias` by default).
+6. It's done, try using these commands in your Slack workspace.

+### Configuring Telegram app for handling labels

+No extra configuration is needed, just write to the bot you are using and use either the default commands (`/set-alias`, `/clear-alias`, `/list-aliases`) or the ones you've overridden in the config.

 ## Which networks this is guaranteed to work?